devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 ***

 ### buildNg <a name="buildNg"></a>
+This function is used to build angular project.

 #### parameter
+You need two parameter for this function.

+Example: buildNg(1st-parameter, 2nd-parameter)

-1. Path to the angular project, relative to workspace
+1st-parameter: It is the path to the angular project, relative to workspace.
+It is of type String.

-2. (Optional) Custom output directory.
+2nd-parameter: It is an optional parameter.
+It is the Custom output directory. it is of type String.
 #### example
-buildNg("exampleAngularProject")
+1. buildNg("exampleAngularProject")
 Will build the angular project to default output directory defined in angular.json outputPath key, normally set to dist/.

-buildNg("exampleAngularProject", "testOutput")
+2. buildNg("exampleAngularProject", "testOutput")
 Will build the angular project to output directory testOutput.

+Note:
+1. To use only one parameter, you should have angular installed and the folder should exist.
+2. No background script will run.
+Katacoda user will have to manually execute this function.

 ***